Revised February 4, 2017; April 26, 2020

 - In order to actually realize the true suffering, whether in this life or in the lower four realms, one needs to contemplate (bhävanä) with a healthy body and a clear mind.

 - If one is hungry, one CANNOT understand the causes of suffering; rather one will be generating hateful thoughts.
-Same is true for all four necessities of life: food, shelter, clothing, and medicine.
+The same is true for all four necessities of life: food, shelter, clothing, and medicine.
 We NEED those things to survive.

 4. It is commonly said that the Buddha advocated the “middle ground”, i.e., to avoid both an ascetic life (with self-induced suffering) or a hedonistic (over-indulgent) life.
 That is true, but there is more to it.